Distribution of values of higher derivatives of $L'(s,\chi)/L(s,\chi)$: Introduction

+\textbf{Li's Criterion.} The generalized Riemann hypothesis for $\z_K(s)$ holds if and only if $\; \lambda_n (K) \geq 0$ for all $n \geq 1$.
+Later, Li's original criterion was extended to automorphic $L$-functions by Lagarias in \cite{lagariasli}.
+Brown in \cite{brownli} attempted to prove an effective version of Li's Criterion, showing that non-negativity of the first few $\lambda_i$'s gives zero-free regions of a certain shape around $s=1$.
+In particular, the single condition $\lambda_2(K) \geq 0$ should imply nonexistence of the exceptional \emph{Siegel zeros} (see \cite[Theorem 5]{brownli}).
+However, subsequent authors have noted certain errors in Brown's paper.

+\textbf{Question.} The signs of individual Li coefficients are subtle and hard to determine.
+What about their average behavior?
+More precisely, for a fixed modulus $q$, what can be said about the Li coefficients averaged over Dirichlet characters $\chi$ modulo $q$?

+The distribution results for higher logarithmic derivatives proved in this paper can be viewed as a step toward answering this question.
+In a recently submitted preprint \cite{ghosh2}, the author also studied, for Dirichlet $L$-functions, the $(a,b)$-th moments of the higher derivatives of $L'/L(s,\chi)$ at $s=1$, toward the same goal.
+The study of higher logarithmic derivatives at $s=1$ is also closely related to higher Euler--Kronecker constants of number fields; see \cite{ghosh1} for related results in that direction.
+For the rest of the paper, we write The main result of this article is stated below. \begin{tm} For any $s \in \C$ with $\sigma = \operatorname{Re}(s) > 1$, there exists a real-valued $C^{\infty}$ function $M_{\sigma,1} : \C \rightarrow \mathbb{R}$ satisfying $M_{\sigma,1} (w) \geq 0$ and $ \; \int_{\C} M_{\sigma,1}(w) \; |dw| = 1$, such that

-holds for any continuous function $\Phi$ of $\C$. \end{tm} In section \ref{Disthigh} we then discuss higher derivatives and key obstructions to generalizing this method to higher derivatives.
-We show that, for $m \geq 2$, one can still have distribution functions, but only for much larger values of $\sigma$, depending on $m$.
-We explicitly compute, for $m=2$, the distribution for $\mathcal{L}^{(2)}(s,\chi)$, namely $M_{\sigma, 2}$ exists for $\sigma > 2.93$.
+holds for any continuous function $\Phi$ on $\C$. \end{tm} In Section \ref{Disthigh} we then discuss higher derivatives and key obstructions to generalizing this method to higher derivatives.
+We show that, for $m \geq 2$, distribution functions may still exist, but only for much larger values of $\sigma$, depending on $m$.
+We explicitly compute that, for $m = 2$, the distribution function $M_{\sigma, 2}$ for $\mathcal{L}^{(2)}(s,\chi)$ exists for $\sigma > 2.93$.

-\section{Distribution Functions : Some Background}
+\section{Distribution Functions: Some Background}

-In this section we present some background related to distribution.
-The results presented are based on the paper \cite{jeswin} of Jessen and Wintner. \\
+In this section, we present some background on distribution functions.
+The results presented are based on the paper \cite{jeswin}.